dmchua/about-me/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
-I'm Denise, a 3rd year Ph.D. student at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.
+I'm Denise, a Ph.D.
+Candidate at the [Swallowing Research Laboratory](https://swallow.edu.hku.hk/) of the University of Hong Kong.

 ## My research interest
 Throughout the years as a young academic and clinician, I have developed a strong interest in the field of swallowing and dysphagia.
 My current research focuses on the effects of swallowing exercises on the neurophysiology of healthy adults.
-Using functional near-infrared spectroscopy (fNIRS), I hope to provide stronger evidence on the potential use of these exercises in delaying and/or reversing neural changes that contribute to age-related swallowing changes.
+Using functional near-infrared spectroscopy (fNIRS), I am investigating the potential use of these exercises in delaying and/or reversing neural changes that contribute to age-related swallowing changes.

 ## My background and experience